 At a Thailand dentist, they cost US $11,000 (CAN $15,000; UK £8,400; EUR €9,800; AUS $14,800; NZ $15,800)

 At a Bali dentist, they cost US $4,200 (CAN $5,700; UK £3,200; EUR €3,700; AUS $5,600; NZ $6,000)

-This includes the obvious, such as dentist qualifications – how long they have been qualified as a dentist?
+World-class dental clinics can be found in many international destinations, provided you select a suitable dentist with care.
+This includes the obvious, such as vetting dentist qualifications – how long they have been qualified as a dentist?
 Have they had specialist training?
 Are they members of any overseas professional organizations, for example, the International Congress of Oral Implantologists?
 You should also check out the clinic.
-Are there photos?
+Is it accredited locally or internationally?
 Do the premises look cared for?
 Is the clinic signed up to any international protocols, like the International Organization for Standardization?